CenturyLinkCloud/PublicKB/Cloud Application Manager/Integrating with Jenkins/setting-up-ci-cd.md

 For CI, the plugin launches code updates on to build environments in any cloud through Cloud Application Manager.
 For CD, it runs automation and lifecycle operations for workloads defined in Cloud Application Manager boxes in the Jenkins job build steps.

+To add Cloud Application Manager build steps in Jenkins jobs, go to the job page.
+Under Build, click **Add build step** and select an Cloud Application Manager deploy, manage, or update step.

 ### Audience

 If you use Cloud Application Manager and you also use Jenkins to continuously test and integrate code changes in development, staging, or production, you’d want to use the [Jenkins Cloud Application Manager plugin](https://wiki.jenkins-ci.org/display/JENKINS/ElasticBox+CI) to fully automate touchless deployments.